Welcome to Gurla Mandata

 - (Another wells name meaning Saddle of pass).

-- Oxygen should probably be use above base camp 3 in case of needed to the climbers.
+- Oxygen should probably be used above base camp 3 in case of need to the climbers.

 - It is the last camp of the Expedition.